yogk/f4/README.md

 ### d7018e - special studies in embedded systems

-Grading

 #### Grade 3
 Port code from f3 and/or bluepill crates to the F411RE.
 Example code from these crates are working.

 #### Grade 4
-Implement easy way to set clock frequency other than the default 16 MHz (PLL).
+Implement easy way to change between different peripheral pin configuration.
+Also, to set clock frequency other than the default 16 MHz (PLL).

 #### Grade 5
 Have the RTFM core use some external peripheral such as an IMU over SPI.
+Working demo of it.

 ### Docs
 [Nucleo 64 Manual](docs/Nucleo-64-User-manual.pdf)